Matias-Ramos/Matias-Ramos/README.md

 - 📚 My portfolio: https://www.matiasramos.dev

-- 🔭 Actively working as a freelance frontender.
+- 🔭 Currently working as a fullstack developer.

 - 👯 I'm seeking opportunities to collaborate on larger-scale and more intricate projects.